Converting a Framer Boost Template to React

 import { Button } from "../components/Button";

-.
+1. Import Meta and StoryObj from @storybook/react.
 These are used to type the exported metadata and stories.

 1